NicMoe/tableau-intro-with-trees/README.md

 - [Why public health researchers are looking to urban trees](https://www.smithsonianmag.com/science-nature/why-public-health-researchers-are-looking-urban-trees-180960985/#oYT9cIpAYipFIF3Q.99), Smithsonian Magazine, November 2016
 - [The health benefits of trees](https://www.theatlantic.com/health/archive/2014/07/trees-good/375129/), The Atlantic, July 2014

+## A few notes about Tableau Public

+1. Tableau has several products, from large-scale enterprise solutions down to freeware Tableau Public.
+A major difference between the enterprise solution versus the free version is that with the free Tableau Public, **you must save your workbook online and any data you use will be publically accessible**.
+Registered [nonprofit organizations](https://www.tableau.com/foundation/license-donations) and [students](https://www.tableau.com/academic/students) are permitted free licenses for Tableau's more secure products.

+2. Tableau offers excellent data exploration and visualization ability compared to Excel's charts and pivot tables.
+As well, it is quicker to learn than more flexible tools such as R's ggplot2 or D3.js.

+3. Tableau is super ornery about data structure.
+Its worksheets can only handle data presented in long-format tables and doesn't know what to do with wide-format data.
+I would recommend [reshaping your data](https://www.youtube.com/watch?v=R1WsOmM_grU) into long-format using Excel, R, or any appropriate tool of your choice prior to importing anything into Tableau.
+For this workshop, I took human-readable wide format tables and restructured them into one long-format table using R. The code can be found in this GitHub repo.

+4. Note that there is no standard version control for Tableau.
+If you need to retain an old version of a workbook, make sure to save any new version using a unique name to avoid any overwrite.

 ## Let's get started!

 ### Download Tableau Public and import data